 These other features make Sage a strong payroll service option:

 - All the service plans allow employees to log in to the system to view their pay stubs and year-end tax forms.

 - All service plans include phone and online chat support, plus access to the company's online knowledgebase.

 - The system integrates with Sage's time and attendance system.
 It tracks paid time off, overtime and tardiness.

 - Sage offers a variety of other services to payroll users, including employee screening, pay-as-you-go workers' compensation, retirement plan administration and flexible spending administration.

 - We were happy with the customer service we received from Sage when we reached out by phone, posing as a small business owner interested in payroll services.
 Our call was answered immediately by a helpful representative, who was friendly and answered our questions thoroughly.
 By the end of the call, we had a clear understanding of what Sage Payroll offers, how it works, the differences between the service plans and how much each plan costs.

 Sage's Full Service plan charges on a per-payroll basis.
 This means that you pay for each payroll you run.
 This can get costly, depending on how many times you process payroll each month.

 We were frustrated with Sage's live chat help tool.
 It took over 20 minutes for a representative to chat with us.
 When they did connect with us, they weren't able to answer any of our basic questions.

-It also disappointing that Sage is not an accredited member of the Better Business Bureau.
-Despite that, however, the company, has an A- rating.
+It's also disappointing that Sage is not an accredited member of the Better Business Bureau and has an F rating.
 As of September 2018, Sage has had eight complaints filed against it.